 - In fourth position we find China with 10 million tons.

 - Finally, Thailand is in fifth position with 9.26 million tons of sugar produced per year.

 It should be noted that sugar, like other agricultural or food commodities, is quoted on the American NYMEX stock market.
 Its quotation is therefore in American dollars.

 How to achieve a good technical analysis of the sugar price?

-The first analysis that we shall examine here is the technical analysis of the sugar price.
+Before investing in sugar, the first analysis that we shall examine here is the technical analysis of the sugar price.
 This in fact consists of studying the stock market charts of this asset in order to identify the significant rising and falling movements.

 For this we use several different types of technical indicators such as the moving averages, the MACD indicator, the pivot points, and the support and resistance technical indicators as well as the Bollinger Bands.